Norost/nrfs/Specification/object_store.rst

   |  1 | Poly1305 | XChaCha12  |
   +----+----------+------------+

+  * Poly1305+XChaCha12 is based on the construction specified in RFC 7539.
+    No AAD is used.

 * KDF: The key derivation function to use to get the key necessary to decrypt the header.